The Friends of Thomas Greene Park

 Come for the skate clinic, climb on the rock wall, buy raffle tickets, listen to music, meet your neighbors, support Thomas Greene Park?

-This party is sponsored by Friends of Douglass Greene Park, Brooklyn Boulders and Homage.
+This party is sponsored by Friends of Thomas Greene Park, Brooklyn Boulders and Homage.

 MARK YOUR CALENDARS